 Frost Snap.
 The target is chilled for one round.

+Storm Toss.
+The target takes disadvantage to attack rolls.

 These effects stack with others, whenever possible (such as by the elemental shock spell).
 For example, an elemental shock that deals lightning (lightning shock) normally imposes the Storm Toss effect.
 You can also add the Earth Slide effect to push the target as well.